menu

 Occupations and Workforce

-Hanska is a blue-collar town, with 43.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Hanska is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Hanska who work in office and administrative support (17.80%), maintenance occupations (5.76%), and farm management occupations (5.76%).
+When you are in Hanska, you'll notice that it is more blue-collar than most other communities in America.
+43.29% of Hanska’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Hanska is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Hanska who work in office and administrative support (17.68%), farm management occupations (7.93%), and healthcare suport services (6.10%).

 Setting & Lifestyle

-Being a small city, Hanska does not have a public transit system used by locals to get to and from work.
+Hanska is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The people who call Hanska home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hanska residents report their race to be White.
-Important ancestries of people in Hanska include German, Norwegian, Irish, English, and French.
+The greatest number of Hanska residents report their race to be White, followed by Asian.
+Important ancestries of people in Hanska include Norwegian, German, Irish, English, and French.

 The most common language spoken in Hanska is English.
 Other important languages spoken here include Spanish and German/Yiddish.